 - And the trope itself plays out with Schneizel and Charles.
 Schneizel prepares to assume command of Britannia and leaves Charles on his own.
 However, Lelouch killing Charles forces Schneizel to go into hiding.

-- "Fucking Ribbons" Almark in Gundam 00.
+- "Fucking Ribbons" Almark in Mobile Suit Gundam 00.
 He appears to be a harmless toady of the apparent Big Bad Alejandro Corner, only to reveal himself as the key villain while Celestial Being kills Corner at the end of Season 1.

 - In Naruto Kabuto and Sasuke represent the two different types of this: the latter learns all he can from Orochimaru and then "kills" him, while the former, after witnessing Orochimaru's death, has become obsessed with carrying on and perfecting his legacy.
 To be fair to Sasuke, in this particular case he acted out of principle- he might have planned on dumping Oro from early on, but he only killed him because he saw Orochimaru as an evil, sadistic psychopath who had abandoned whatever higher purposes he once pursued, every bit as bad as the mass murdering brother he was training to kill.
-Which is exactly right, despite the irony that Sasuke himself has currently begun turning into exactly that type of person.
+Which is exactly right, despite the irony that Sasuke himself is exactly that type of person.

 - Katsumata in 20th Century Boys, who takes advantage of Fukubei/Friend's Thanatos Gambit plan to kill him for real and take his place on the viewing platform.